-- What % of time is your salesforce spending on dispute resolution?
+- What % of the time is your salesforce spending on dispute resolution?
 Similar to shadow accounting time, this results in an overall loss of productivity and affects salesperson morale.
-Increase in dispute volumes and resolution time causes an exponential decrease in the engagement level of the salesperson.
-In an organization higher dispute volume directly decreases net selling time and also results in sales leadership spending more time on tactical issues rather than strategic initiatives which can help salesperson efficiency and hence top-line revenue.
+An increase in dispute volumes and resolution time causes an exponential decrease in the engagement level of the salesperson.
+In an organization, higher dispute volume directly decreases net selling time and also results in sales leadership spending more time on tactical issues rather than strategic initiatives, which can help salesperson efficiency and hence top-line revenue.

-- What % of time is being spent by your operations group on dispute resolution?
+- What % of the time is being spent by your operations group on dispute resolution?
 This time is generally spent by sales analysts on juggling through output tables, manually calculating results and entering manual adjustments.
-As a result output validation is affected which in turn causes more disputes.
-Dispute resolution time also takes away from business intelligence analysis which identify actionable insights for a better future.
+As a result, output validation is affected, which in turn causes more disputes.
+Dispute resolution time also takes away from business intelligence analysis which identifies actionable insights for a better future.
 Does the senior leadership from the sales operations group get involved in more tactical governance issues?
-This is symptomatic of this issue and it takes time away from new initiatives that would improve organizational efficiency.
+This is symptomatic of this issue, and it takes time away from new initiatives that would improve organizational efficiency.

-- On average how many financial losses accumulate due to incentive overpayments?
-These overpayments generally go unreported by the beneficiary salesperson but still creates the environment of distrust.
+- On average, how many financial losses accumulate due to incentive overpayments?
+These overpayments generally go unreported by the beneficiary salesperson but still create an environment of distrust.
 Sometimes organizations tend to ignore known overpayments because of the complexity of recalculation or closed payment periods and retrospective reconciliations.

 - What is the average delay between the desired payroll date and the actual payroll date?
 This impacts the overall motivation of the salesforce and results in undermining the credibility of the existing IC calculation engine.
 Such delays may also expose your organization to legal issues in some states where pay frequencies are mandated by governments.

-- How much processing time on average is lost due to late identification of input data issues?
-This causes delay in incentive payments and results in loss of productivity of the operations group by taking valuable time out of end result analysis.
+- How much processing time on average, is lost due to late identification of input data issues?
+This causes delays in incentive payments and results in loss of productivity of the operations group by taking valuable time out of end result analysis.